English as an Additional Language (EAL)

 Our school has a qualified EAL Coordinator, Mr M Bonney, who oversees the EAL provision at The Dorcan Academy.
 Mr Bonney works closely with both teaching and support staff in the school to provide the best possible support for our EAL students.

-• One-to-one English tuition with a focus on the subject-specific language used in lessons.
+• One‑to‑one English tuition focused on subject‑specific language.

-• One-to-one mentoring sessions for pastoral support and guidance.
+• Individual mentoring for pastoral support and guidance.

-• Computer-based lessons using an IT language acquisition programme.
+• Computer‑based language learning using an IT acquisition programme.

-• In-class support from a specialist Teaching Assistant.
+• In‑class support from Teaching Assistants trained in EAL strategies.

-• Opportunities after school to meet other students, practise English, and make friends!
+• After‑school opportunities to socialise, practise English, and make friends.

 Newly arrived EAL students